mcpalek/ansible-docker-swarm/README.md

 # ansible-docker-swarm
-docker swarm installation with ansible
+Docker swarm installation with ansible

+In inventory  file ***inventory.yaml*** you should change the IP addresses of your servers

 First create an ssh key  ``` ssh-keygen -t ed25519 -C "ansible"``` /home/aca/.ssh/ansible